 Evidence that was seized or statements that were subsequently made after an unlawful arrest may be suppressed, that is thrown out of court.
 Texas law also allows private citizens to make arrests in limited circumstances as well.
 Those charges may stick if done correctly.
-If not, then any evidence obtained as a result of your unlawful detention will the suppressed.
+If not, then any evidence obtained because of your unlawful detention will be suppressed.
 If you were arrested without a warrant, call our law office today to schedule a free consultation.

-The authority police have to make arrests is given to them by statute.
+The authority police have to make arrests is given to them by Texas and Federal statute.
 A police officer may arrest any person who is subject to arrest by authority of the warrant.
 If a warrantless arrest is made, then police must justify their actions.
-An officer may make a warrantless arrest in many circumstances, as long as the circumstances fit in the statute.
+An officer may make a warrantless arrest in many circumstances, if the circumstances fit within the statute.
 A police officer can make an arrest if he has probable cause to believe the person committed a crime and that person is in a suspicious place.
 This assumes the officer did not personally observe the crime.

-If the crime involves a motor vehicle or the motor vehicle is used as a means to commit the crime, then the motor vehicle itself may be a suspicious place.
+If the crime involves a motor vehicle or the motor vehicle is used to commit the crime, then the motor vehicle itself may be a suspicious place.
 Otherwise, a suspicious place may be the location where a crime occurred or where police believe a crime occurred.
 Additionally, the location where the suspect is or may be connected to is also a suspicious place.

 A police officer may make an arrest based upon probable cause in other circumstances.
 For instance, a police officer may arrest a person after an investigation for driving while intoxicated if the crime is in the view of the officer.
 The officer is not required to view every fact giving rise to probable cause to arrest.
 The officer may rely upon information from fellow officers working on the same investigation and who are members of the same agency to establish probable cause that a crime was committed.